pathan-07/campus-hub/README.md

-# Campus Hub - A Next.js, Firebase, and Genkit Application
+# Campus Hub - A Next.js, Supabase, and Genkit Application

-This is a Next.js application built with Firebase for backend services (Authentication, Firestore) and Genkit for AI-powered features.
+This is a Next.js application built with Supabase for backend services (Authentication, Database, Storage, Realtime) and Genkit for AI-powered features.
 This guide provides instructions on how to set up, run, and deploy the project to Vercel.

 ## Features

 - **Event Management:** Create, view, and filter upcoming and past events.
-- **User Authentication:** Sign up, log in (email/password, Google, guest), and manage user profiles.
+- **User Authentication:** Sign up, log in (email/password, Google, guest), and manage user profiles via Supabase Auth.
 - **AI-Powered Features:**
   - Generate event details from a simple text description.
   - Chatbot to answer questions about campus events and resources.